olistrik/advent-of-code-2022/README.md

 # Rules

 All functions must be in scss.
-The only exception is the `input()` function.
+The only exceptions are:

-This returns the second file provided to the compile script as an array of lines.
+- `input()`: custom function that returns the input file as an array of lines.

-If inputs get to big, then a buffered input reader might be needed.
+- `read-line()`: custom function that returns the next line of the file.

 # Usage